 Are you confused about what steps to take in order to become a naturopathic doctor?
 Here is a brief outline of general requirements needed to apply to naturopathic medical school.
 Keep in mind this list is not “one-size-fits-all” as each school sets its own prerequisite requirements and application deadlines.
 Read on to see the answers to commonly asked questions.

 What prerequisites do I need to begin a naturopathic doctor program?

 Accredited ND programs feel a solid foundation in science (biology and chemistry including labs) is helpful to succeed as a naturopathic medical student.
 Some schools may recommend additional courses including biochemistry, organic chemistry, cellular biology, anatomy and physiology, and physics.
 In addition, most programs require at least one course in psychology, such as a survey of lifetime human development.
 English or communications may be required as well.

 Can I complete my prerequisites online for an accredited ND program?

-Do prior courses count toward a Naturopathic Doctorate program?
+Do prior courses count toward the ND program?

-For more information about each school’s prerequisite requirements, click on the school of your choice:
+For more information about each school’s prerequisite requirements, click here.